Triplesee/Large-Multimodal-Model/documents/LMM Technical Report.md

 ### 4.2.2 Training Detail
 A multimodal instruction sample often includes an optional instruction and an input-output pair.
 The instruction is typically a natural language sentence describing the task, such as, “Describe the image in detail.”
 The input can be an image-text pair like the VQA task or only an image like the image caption task.
 The output is the answer to the instruction conditioned on the input.

+## 4.3 in context learning and few shot fine tuning
+In-context Learning (ICL): ICL shines in its simplicity and flexibility.
+It allows for quick task adaptation through natural language prompts, making it ideal for situations where speed and ease of use are paramount.

+Few-shot Fine-tuning (FT): FT provides more stable and consistent performance across various tasks and datasets.
+Though it requires more time and computational resources than ICL, the investment typically results in better performance, especially for complex or out-of-domain tasks.

 # 5. LMM for Document Understanding